Cocorico (comedy duo): History

 In 1998 they started to break.
 Their TV appearances started to increase considerably and Cocorico would also appear on entertainment magazine covers and make commercials for famous brands like Glico, Hitachi and Coco Store.
 This year also saw the premiere of their own highly-rated show, Cocorico Ogon Densetsu, broadcast by TV Asahi and successfully airing until 2016.

 Cocorico started to do solo activities from around 2000 and from 2005 it has begun to increase.
 They also started to appear in dramas and get major roles at movies.

-At 2000's Cocorico's shows like Cocorico Miracle Type and Cocorico Million Kazoku was starting to increase, most of those was broadcast by Fuji TV.
+In the 2000s, Cocorico's shows like Cocorico Miracle Type and Cocorico Million Kazoku was starting to increase, most of those were broadcast by Fuji TV.

 The duo won their first prize at 2001, that was the Entertainment Award from the 39th Golden Arrow.
 At the same year, Cocorico appeared for the first and only time on a drama called Ashita ga Arusa, along many other popular rookie comedians at that time.
 Ashita Ga Arusa made Tanaka win his first prize at acting, 29th The Television Drama Academy Awards.
 He won the New Actor Award.
 At 2002, Tanaka, for his acting in Minna no Ie, won the 25th Japan Academy Awards as Newcomer of the Year and the Popularity prize, the only category in Japan Academy Awards chosen by popular voting.

-In the 2000's Endō's popular gag "Ho-ho-hoi" became a real trend.
+In the 2000s, Endō's popular gag "Ho-ho-hoi" became a real trend.
 He won the 1st place on a High Tension Series from Gaki no Tsukai with this gag.
 Endō has also garnered much attention for be a good looking comedian, and frequently has ranked in high positions in the Yoshimoto Kōgyō's most handsome entertainers rankings.

 In 2019 Cocorico was invited to be the hosts of the Tokyo Olympics countdown events.